Republic of South Korea

 If you are travelling within the country the best way to move around is via the national rail, managed by KORAIL ,including several destinations which are served with KTX (Korea Train Express).
 You need always reserve in advance on these trains either at the station or online.
 Check: KORAIL

-Attention!: If you are planning to access North Korea from the Republic of South Korea then you will find an unpleasant surprise as there is no access along the whole of the boarder.
+Attention!
+If you are planning to access North Korea from the Republic of South Korea then you will find an unpleasant surprise as there is no access along the whole of the boarder.
 The only way in is by air from Beijing,China.

-Weather and temperature: located in the northern hemisphere, South Korea enjoys climates similar to those in North Europe.
+Located in the northern hemisphere, South Korea enjoys climates similar to those in North Europe.
 However summer's can be rather short and humid if you are down south with a temperature of 30C or more.
 Winter's are longer and the climate inland can be very colder, often down below 0C easily, specially in Seoul and north of the country.
 The best time to visit would be mid spring to autumn.
 (April to November), though take into account the summer months are more expensive and hotter temperatures are to be expected.
 From September to November it's also interesting to visit to see the Autumn leave colour change in parks and the countryside.

-Food and drink: Korean cuisine is very flavoured, colourful and fermented foods are common.
+Korean cuisine is very flavoured, colourful and fermented foods are common.
 Rice is present at pretty much all meals, except for the odd occasion when noodles are on the table.
 A typical Korean meal consists of warm rice, soup, rice water and between eight and 20 side dishes of vegetables, fish, poultry, eggs, bean curd and sea plants.
 All dishes tend to be served together and are shared among the group.

 The highlight dishes and specialities are: Bibimbap: A bowl of boiled rice mixed with vegetables, chilli peppers, meat and an egg.
 Kimchi: A beloved funky-flavoured side dish made from fermented Chinese cabbage, turnips, onions, salt, fish, chestnuts and red pepper.
 Bulgogi: Also known as Korean BBQ, Bulgogi is thin slices of marinated beef cooked on a table-top grill.
 Grilled galbi: Beef short ribs marinated in ganjang (Korean soy sauce).
 Haemultang: A spicy stew made with red pepper paste and an assortment of seafood and vegetables.
 Chijimi: A savoury vegetable pancake.
 Tteokbokki: This spicy snack of sticky rice cakes in a chilli sauce is a popular Korean street food.